-Due to continuous anarchy in northwestern Ontario and previous loss of shareholder lives in 2006, during the last quarter of 2007 and all of 2008 Platinex diverted its main attention from the Big Trout Lake property to identification of other promising properties through research.
+Due to the apparent suspension of the rule of law in portions of northwestern Ontario and substantial losses stemming from the 2006 blockade and ensuring legal actions to protect Platinex's property rights, in 2006, Platinex has diverted its main attention from the Big Trout Lake property to identification of other promising properties through research.
 This activity has culminated with the acquisition through staking and option of seven PGE prospects and one gold property which are described in greater detail herein.
 Including the Muskox property some 66,801 ha.
 (163,258 acres) have been staked and/or acquired by option.
 Qualifying reports have been completed for the Shining Tree and Muskox properties and summary reports have been completed for McFaulds North and McFaulds South.
+The initial stages of the Shining Tree drill program were completed in the first quarter of fiscal 2009.

 The market decline has made it very difficult to finance remote property exploration for platinum through issuance of equity.
 In order to deal with this challenge Platinex has adopted a strategic plan, the Company has shifted its focus to exploration of the Shining Tree Gold property (described under New Property Acquisitions).
 The ability to establish resources and to be able to bring such a property to production quickly should the exploration bear fruit were key to this decision.
-In addition, the burn rate has been reduced to year end and further cuts have been made to date so that the monthly cash burn rate presently is between \$10,000 and \$15,000.
-Further through settlement of a lawsuit with Cartwright Drilling (stemming from the inability to complete the drilling contract on Big Trout Lake in 2006) and adoption of contingency arrangements some \$410,000 in short term liabilities have been removed from the balance sheet after year end 2008 which do not reflect on the year end balance sheet.
+To mitigate the Company's overhead expenses during economic downturn, the monthly cash burn rate has been reduced between \$10,000 and \$15,000.
+Further through settlement of a lawsuit with Cartwright Drilling (stemming from the inability to complete the drilling contract on Big Trout Lake in 2006) and adoption of contingency arrangements some \$310,000 in short term liabilities have been eliminated.